Huntington’s Disease and Palliative Care

 Understanding Palliative Care

-Palliative (pronounced “pal-lee-uh-tiv”) care is specialized medical care for people with serious illness.
+Palliative (pronounced “pal-lee-uh-tiv”) care is specialized medical care for people with a serious illness such as Huntington’s Disease.
 The goal of palliative care is to improve quality of life for both the patient and their family.
 It does this by providing relief from the symptoms and stress of a serious illness like Huntington’s Disease.

 Palliative care is provided by a team of palliative care specialists, including doctors, nurses and social workers.
 The team works together with your other doctors to provide an extra layer of support.
-It is appropriate at any age and at any stage in a serious illness.
-Palliative care works hand-in-hand with curative treatment.
+It is appropriate at any age and at any stage in your illness and you can have it with all other treatments.

 Huntington’s Disease Symptoms and Treatment – How Palliative Care Can Help